kubernetes/cloud-provider-openstack/README.md

 > NOTE: Cinder Standalone Provisioner, Manila Provisioner and Cinder FlexVolume Driver were removed since release v1.18.0.

+> Version 1.17 was the last release of Manila Provisioner, which is unmaintained from now on.
+Due to dependency issues, we removed the code from master but it is still accessible in the [release-1.17](https://github.com/kubernetes/cloud-provider-openstack/tree/release-1.17) branch.
+Please consider migrating to Manila CSI Plugin.

 ## Developing

 Please Refer [Getting Started Guide](/docs/getting-started-provider-dev.md/) for setting up development environment.